Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - `FeedbackReceiver` is now callback assigned to `MessageFeedbackProcessor` property.
 - `GetFileNotificationReceiver()` is now callback assigned to `FileUploadNotificationProcessor` property.
 These methods return a callback value.
-- `Message` no longer requires disposal.
+- The `Message` class no longer requires disposal.

 #### DeviceMethod